josephlei/jjl-website/_posts/2015-09-21-colorblind.markdown

 [Check out this link to see the page in question](http://www.regular-expressions.info/quickstart.html)

 ###The Solution
 For a couple months I tried to find alternate sites and learning material but it bothered me that this common color scheme could genuinely affect my ability to learn.
-One day I ran into my friend Gary L. at the Sacramento Hacker Lab and he suggested using browser code injection tools like tampermonkey css to modify the local cached version of the website so I could see the colors.
+One day I ran into my friend Gary L. at the Sacramento Hacker Lab (@sachackerlab) and he suggested using browser code injection tools like tampermonkey css to modify the local cached version of the website so I could see the colors.
 Ultimately if I followed his suggestion, the end result might be even more elegant than what I finally landed on, but would allow me to not divert energy learning a new language.

 Since I had been fiddling with command line wget for a while, I used this as an opportunity to road test what I had picked up so far.

-**The Goal:**
+My plan was:

   1. Clone the entire website excluding links to external websites
   2. Modify the local cascading style sheet to colors I can see